With our NEW Online Membership Application it has never been easier to join Cara Credit Union.

 3. Proof of PPS Number: Proof of the child’s Personal Public Service Number.

-PLEASE NOTE THE CHILD MUST ALSO BE PRESENT WITH THEIR PARENT OR GUARDIAN WHEN OPENING THE ACCOUNT.
+PLEASE NOTE ANY CHILDREN FROM AGE OF 7 MUST BE PRESENT WITH THEIR PARENT OR GUARDIAN WHEN OPENING THE ACCOUNT.

 Both parents/ guardians need to be present at the opening of the account if both wish to be authorised on the account (up to the child’s 16th birthday).